Dan1116/TIL/Python/Python.md

 # Information hiding
 * If you are accessing data attributes outside the class and class definition change may get errors

-# Python not great at information hiding
+# Python is not good at information hiding
 * allows you to access data from outside class definition
 * allows you to write to data from outside class definition
 * allows you to create data attributes for an instance from outside class definition